With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Midwestern Colorado Mental Health Center Dba The Center For Mental Health is a mental health treatment center in Norwood, CO, located at 1175 Grand Avenue, 81423 zip code area.
 Midwestern Colorado Mental Health Center Dba The Center For Mental Health provides outpatient treatment and telemedicine/telehealth.
-Midwestern Colorado Mental Health Center Dba The Center For Mental Health offers psychotropic medication, individual psychotherapy and dialectical behavior therapy to seniors 65 or older, young adults and children / adolescents.
-Additional services at Midwestern Colorado Mental Health Center Dba The Center For Mental Health consist of suicide prevention services, case management and court-ordered outpatient treatment.
+Midwestern Colorado Mental Health Center Dba The Center For Mental Health offers individual psychotherapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
+Additional services at Midwestern Colorado Mental Health Center Dba The Center For Mental Health consist of court-ordered outpatient treatment, intensive case management and supported employment.

 Learn MoreMidwestern Colorado Mental Health Center Dba The Center For Mental Health is a mental health facility in Montrose, CO, located at 605 East Miami Road, in the 81401 zip code.
 Midwestern Colorado Mental Health Center Dba The Center For Mental Health provides telemedicine/telehealth and outpatient treatment.
-Midwestern Colorado Mental Health Center Dba The Center For Mental Health provides group therapy, psychotropic medication and dialectical behavior therapy to adults, children / adolescents and seniors 65 or older.
-Midwestern Colorado Mental Health Center Dba The Center For Mental Health also supports people with trauma, people with PTSD and people requiring dual diagnosis treatment.
-Some other services available at Midwestern Colorado Mental Health Center Dba The Center For Mental Health include case management, suicide prevention services and family psychoeducation.
+Midwestern Colorado Mental Health Center Dba The Center For Mental Health provides integrated dual diagnosis disorder treatment, individual psychotherapy and dialectical behavior therapy to adults, young adults and seniors 65 or older.
+Midwestern Colorado Mental Health Center Dba The Center For Mental Health also supports people with trauma, people requiring dual diagnosis treatment and people with PTSD.
+Some other services available at Midwestern Colorado Mental Health Center Dba The Center For Mental Health include supported employment, suicide prevention services and assertive community treatment.

 Learn MoreAxis Health System Cortez Integrated Healthcare is one of mental health facilities in Cortez, Colorado, located at 691 East Empire, 81321 zip code.
-Axis Health System Cortez Integrated Healthcare provides telemedicine/telehealth and outpatient treatment.
-Axis Health System Cortez Integrated Healthcare provides group therapy, dialectical behavior therapy and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
-Axis Health System Cortez Integrated Healthcare also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Axis Health System Cortez Integrated Healthcare include family psychoeducation, chronic disease/illness management and suicide prevention services.
+Axis Health System Cortez Integrated Healthcare provides outpatient treatment and telemedicine/telehealth.
+Axis Health System Cortez Integrated Healthcare provides trauma therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to children / adolescents, seniors 65 or older and adults.
+Axis Health System Cortez Integrated Healthcare also supports people with serious mental illness, clients referred from the court/judicial system and people with trauma.
+Additional services provided at Axis Health System Cortez Integrated Healthcare include mentoring/peer support/consumer-run services, assertive community treatment and court-ordered outpatient treatment.

 Learn MoreMidwestern Colorado Mental Health Center Dba The Center For Mental Health is a mental health clinic in Delta, CO, located at 107 West 11th Street, 81416 zip code area.
-Midwestern Colorado Mental Health Center Dba The Center For Mental Health provides telemedicine/telehealth and outpatient treatment.
-Midwestern Colorado Mental Health Center Dba The Center For Mental Health offers cognitive behavioral therapy, couples/family therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
-Additional services offered at Midwestern Colorado Mental Health Center Dba The Center For Mental Health include case management, assertive community treatment and mentoring/peer support/consumer-run services.
+Midwestern Colorado Mental Health Center Dba The Center For Mental Health provides outpatient treatment and telemedicine/telehealth.
+Midwestern Colorado Mental Health Center Dba The Center For Mental Health offers individual psychotherapy, trauma therapy and psychotropic medication to children / adolescents, young adults and seniors 65 or older.
+Additional services offered at Midwestern Colorado Mental Health Center Dba The Center For Mental Health include court-ordered outpatient treatment, case management and suicide prevention services.

 Learn MoreAxis Health System Columbine Behavioral Healthcare is a mental health treatment clinic in Durango, Colorado, located at 281 Sawyer Drive, Suite 100, in the 81303 zip code.
-Axis Health System Columbine Behavioral Healthcare provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Axis Health System Columbine Behavioral Healthcare provides integrated dual diagnosis disorder treatment, behavior modification and psychotropic medication to children / adolescents, adults and young adults.
-Axis Health System Columbine Behavioral Healthcare also supports clients referred from the court/judicial system, seniors or older adults and people with trauma.
-Additional services provided by Axis Health System Columbine Behavioral Healthcare consist of case management, housing services and diet and exercise counseling.
+Axis Health System Columbine Behavioral Healthcare provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Axis Health System Columbine Behavioral Healthcare provides couples/family therapy, dialectical behavior therapy and individual psychotherapy to seniors 65 or older, children / adolescents and young adults.
+Axis Health System Columbine Behavioral Healthcare also supports children/adolescents with serious emotional disturbance, people with PTSD and people with serious mental illness.
+Additional services provided by Axis Health System Columbine Behavioral Healthcare consist of family psychoeducation, housing services and intensive case management.

 Learn MoreAxis Health System Crossroads At Grandview is a mental health facility in Durango, CO, located at 1125 Three Springs Boulevard, 81301 zip code area.
-Axis Health System Crossroads At Grandview provides outpatient treatment, telemedicine/telehealth and residential treatment.
-Axis Health System Crossroads At Grandview provides group therapy, cognitive behavioral therapy and trauma therapy to adults, children / adolescents and seniors 65 or older.
+Axis Health System Crossroads At Grandview provides telemedicine/telehealth, residential treatment and outpatient treatment.
+Axis Health System Crossroads At Grandview provides couples/family therapy, activity therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Axis Health System Crossroads At Grandview also supports people with serious mental illness.
-Additional services offered by Axis Health System Crossroads At Grandview consist of housing services, diet and exercise counseling and suicide prevention services.
+Additional services offered by Axis Health System Crossroads At Grandview consist of family psychoeducation, housing services and diet and exercise counseling.

 Learn MoreSan Juan Counseling Center is a mental health treatment center in Blanding, Utah, located at 735 South 200 West, Suite 1, part of the 84511 zip code.
 San Juan Counseling Center provides telemedicine/telehealth and outpatient treatment.
-San Juan Counseling Center also offers dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-San Juan Counseling Center also provides suicide prevention services, supported employment and housing services.
+San Juan Counseling Center also offers trauma therapy, integrated dual diagnosis disorder treatment and group therapy to young adults, children / adolescents and seniors 65 or older.
+San Juan Counseling Center also provides family psychoeducation, court-ordered outpatient treatment and case management.

-Learn MoreWest Springs Hospital is a mental health center in Grand Junction, Colorado, located at 515 28 3/4 Road, 81501 zip code.
-West Springs Hospital provides telemedicine/telehealth and hospital inpatient treatment.
-West Springs Hospital offers psychotropic medication, integrated dual diagnosis disorder treatment and individual psychotherapy to adults, young adults and children / adolescents.
-West Springs Hospital also supports people with serious mental illness and people requiring dual diagnosis treatment.
-More services available at West Springs Hospital include case management, integrated primary care services and chronic disease/illness management.
+Learn MoreWest Springs Hospital is a mental health clinic in Grand Junction, CO, located at 515 28 3/4 Road, in the 81501 zip code.
+West Springs Hospital provides hospital inpatient treatment and telemedicine/telehealth.
+West Springs Hospital offers couples/family therapy, integrated dual diagnosis disorder treatment and activity therapy to young adults, seniors 65 or older and children / adolescents.
+West Springs Hospital also supports people requiring dual diagnosis treatment and people with serious mental illness.
+More services at West Springs Hospital include integrated primary care services, case management and family psychoeducation.

-Learn MoreMind Springs Health Outpatient Clinic Grand Junction is a mental health treatment center in Grand Junction, CO, located at 515 28 3/4 Road, Building A, 81501 zip code area.
+Learn MoreMind Springs Health Outpatient Clinic Grand Junction is a mental health center in Grand Junction, Colorado, located at 515 28 3/4 Road, Building A, 81501 zip code.
 Mind Springs Health Outpatient Clinic Grand Junction provides telemedicine/telehealth and outpatient treatment.
-Mind Springs Health Outpatient Clinic Grand Junction offers cognitive behavioral therapy, psychotropic medication and trauma therapy to children / adolescents, adults and seniors 65 or older.
-Mind Springs Health Outpatient Clinic Grand Junction also supports seniors or older adults, clients referred from the court/judicial system and people with trauma.
-Additional services at Mind Springs Health Outpatient Clinic Grand Junction consist of vocational rehabilitation services, court-ordered outpatient treatment and supported housing.
+Mind Springs Health Outpatient Clinic Grand Junction offers dialectical behavior therapy, couples/family therapy and trauma therapy to adults, seniors 65 or older and children / adolescents.
+Mind Springs Health Outpatient Clinic Grand Junction also supports LGBT, children/adolescents with serious emotional disturbance and people with serious mental illness.
+More services available at Mind Springs Health Outpatient Clinic Grand Junction include suicide prevention services, assertive community treatment and mentoring/peer support/consumer-run services.

 Learn MoreHilltop Residential Youth Services is a mental health clinic in Grand Junction, Colorado, located at 1405 Wellington Avenue, 81501.
 Hilltop Residential Youth Services offers residential treatment.
-Hilltop Residential Youth Services provides psychotropic medication, cognitive behavioral therapy and group therapy to children / adolescents.
-Hilltop Residential Youth Services also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-Some other services provided by Hilltop Residential Youth Services include intensive case management, case management and education services.
+Hilltop Residential Youth Services provides group therapy, dialectical behavior therapy and psychotropic medication to children / adolescents.
+Hilltop Residential Youth Services also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Some other services provided by Hilltop Residential Youth Services include case management, family psychoeducation and suicide prevention services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.